Escape Room: Tournament of Champions: Plot

-After escaping the "sole survivor" escape rooms orchestrated by the Minos Corporation, Zoey Davis and Ben Miller decide to confront the shadowy organization after finding coordinates to its New York City–based headquarters.
+After escaping the "sole survivor" escape rooms orchestrated by the Minos Corporation, Zoey Davis convinces Ben Miller to confront the shadowy organization after finding coordinates to its New York City–based headquarters.
 Zoey is encouraged by her therapist to move on from her trauma and get over her aerophobia, but she opts to drive with Ben instead of flying.

 The pair find the headquarters derelict and are accosted by a vagrant, who steals Zoey's necklace.
 She and Ben give chase straight into the Q subway train.
 Their train car separates from the rest of the train and is redirected to a remote station, sealing Zoey, Ben, and other passengers Rachel, Brianna, Nathan, and Theo inside.

 As the passengers realize in horror that they are once again in Minos's deadly game, the train becomes electrified.
 Zoey and Ben learn that the others are the "winners" of previous escape rooms, having survived them.
 To escape, the group must collect subway tokens as the electrification increases.
-Theo is killed while the rest escape.
+Theo is electrocuted when he is knocked into a pole, but the rest escape.
 Nathan reveals his escape room group were all priests, Brianna's were all influencers, and Rachel's consisted of people who cannot feel physical pain.

 The next room is a bank with a slowly closing vault and a deadly laser security system.
 The group manages to decipher the complex route to get around the lasers and escape with just seconds to spare.
 While in the room, Zoey is perplexed by frequent references to someone called Sonya and that the escape rooms have no apparent connection to the group, unlike before.

 The next room is a postcard-like beach with more references to Sonya.
 They discover that the beach is covered in quicksand.
 While Rachel is sinking, Nathan sacrifices himself to save her and is swallowed up by the sand.

 Zoey finds an alternate route out just as Brianna unlocks the intended exit.
 An argument on which route to take breaks out; Rachel and Ben side with Zoey.
-Brianna escapes through the main exit while Rachel and Zoey traverse to the alternate route, but Ben falls into the quicksand.
+Brianna escapes through the main exit while Rachel and Zoey traverse to the alternate route, but Ben falls into the quicksand, devastating Zoey.

-Zoey and Rachel make their way out through a manhole back into a city.
+Zoey and Rachel make their way out through a manhole back into the city.
 Overjoyed at first that they are outside, they quickly realize they are still in the game when they encounter a panicked Brianna.
 If they do not make it out of this room, acid rain is periodically sprayed on them.
-The group opens a taxi to escape into but once Zoey enters, the taxi locks Rachel and Brianna out.
-Zoey falls into the next room while Rachel and Brianna are killed by the rain.
+The group collects the acid to enter a phone booth for protection, but there is not enough room for everyone, and Zoey is forced to use an umbrella to shield herself from the rain.
+She discovers the final clue, leading them to a taxi to escape into but once Zoey enters, the taxi door automatically closes and locks Rachel and Brianna out.
+Zoey falls into the next room while Rachel and Brianna are killed by the acid rain.